 THE AGE OF CONSENT opens on the campus of a generic institution of higher learning known as State College.
 The exact location of the school isn’t mentioned, but later references to a highway called Jericho Turnpike suggest it’s Long Island, New York.

 In a series of brief blackout sketches, fresh-faced undergrads in suits and dresses perform the timeless mating rituals of courtship: a love-struck lad recites poetry to his disinterested date; a cooing coed curls up on the lap of her skittish suitor; a girl in glasses gossips about a bold beau; and our hero, straight-laced sophomore Mike Harvey (Richard Cromwell), ignores his studies to fantasize about his crush, Betty Cameron (Dorothy Wilson).
-Most striking in this sequence: a strapping young buck who shares his feelings on physical intimacy, direct to camera: “If you ask me, it’s more important than food and drink!”
+Most striking in this sequence: a stout young blade who shares his feelings on physical intimacy, direct to camera: “If you ask me, it’s more important than food and drink!”
 Take that, Mr. Hays.

 Meanwhile, back in the classroom, Betty plays tic-tac-toe to keep herself awake through a lecture on cell mitosis by Professor David Matthews (John Halliday).
 Outside, jazzy bad boy Duke Galloway (Eric Linden) leans on the horn of his fancy roadster, with a different type of biology lesson in mind.